Skyppid/WPF-Task-Dialog/readme.md

 # WPF Task Dialog Wrapper #

+**Ported from the original .Net 4 version to .Net Core.
+No functional changes.**

 It is a drop-in assembly that lets you call up Task Dialogs in your WPF app.
 Uses the native [TaskDialogIndirect][1] API calls when available (Vista/7) and falls back to an emulated WPF dialog when not (XP and earlier).